Bay Bacteria Sampling

 Table adapted from Rhode Island Water Quality Regulations (250-RICR-150-05-1); see regulations for complete details.

-On June 7, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers.
-Five of these stations were also sampled for enterococci bacteria.
-Precipitation in the five days prior to sampling totaled 0.14 inches as recorded at TF Green.
+On October 9th, 2024 twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
+In the five days prior to sampling, precipitation totaled 0.81 inches as recorded at TF Green.
+Overall, bacteria counts were higher in both the Seekonk River and the Providence River compared to the previous sampling event (September 25th, 2024).

 The table below lists the Rhode Island bacteria standards for primary contact and shellfishing established by the Rhode Island Department of Environmental Management (RIDEM).
 RIDEM defines primary contact as any recreational activities in which there is prolonged and intimate contact with water, involving considerable risk of ingesting water (e.g., swimming, diving, water skiing and surfing).
 Please note that the RIDEM bacteria standards are provided here for informational purposes only and are not intended to indicate official state compliance with primary contact or shellfishing standards.